-On the one hand, developmentalist 'migration optimists' argue that migration leads to a North-South transfer of capital (including investment capital) and accelerates the exposure of traditional communities to rational and democratic ideas, modern knowledge and education.
-Up to the 1960s especially, the expectation was that the flow of remittances, as well as the experience, skills and knowledge of returning migrants would help developing countries in their economic take-off (Penninx 1982, 782-3; cf. Beijer, 1970).
-In recent years, this developmentalist view of migration, remittances and development seems to be experiencing a renaissance (cf. Kapur, 2003).
+Up to the 1960s especially, developmentalist 'migration optimists' have argued that migration and the flow of remittances, as well as the experience, skills and knowledge of returning migrants would help sending regions in developing countries in their economic take-off (Penninx 1982, 782-3; cf. Beijer, 1970).
+In recent years, this optimistic developmentalist view of migration, remittances and development seems to be experiencing a remarkably renaissance (cf. Kapur, 2003; Ratha 2003; Global development finance 2005).

-On the other hand, 'migration pessimists'- inspired by the structuralist paradigm and dependency theory - have argued that migration and concomitant changes, such as growing inequality and individualism, lead to the breakdown of traditional, stable village communities and their economies, leading in turn to the development of passive, non-productive communities, which become increasingly dependent on remittances.
+On the other hand, 'migration pessimists'- inspired by the structuralist paradigm and dependency theory - have argued that migration and concomitant changes, such as growing inequality and individualism, lead to the breakdown of traditional, stable communities and regional economies, leading in turn to the development of passive, non-productive communities, which become increasingly dependent on remittances.
 The latter are said to be spent mainly on luxury goods and 'consumer' investments, and rarely invested in productive enterprises.
-In a process known as cumulative causation (Myrdal, 1957), migration is claimed to undermine the local economy by depriving communities of their valuable labor force.
+In a process known as cumulative causation (Myrdal, 1957), migration is claimed to undermine the local economy by depriving communities of their valuable labour force.
 South-North migration is perceived as discouraging the autonomous economic growth of migrant-sending countries (Lipton, 1980; cf. Rahman, 2000; Rubenstein, 1992).
-Thus, instead of encouraging development, migration is seen rather as one of the very causes of further underdevelopment.

 However, both approaches seemed to be too rigid and determinist to deal with the complex realities of migration and development interactions.
-In the 1980s and 1990s, the new economics of labor migration (NELM) emerged in American research as a response to both functionalist-developmentalist (the 'migration optimists') and structuralist migration and development theory (the 'migration pessimists').
-Stark (1978; several articles compiled in 1991), in particular, revitalized academic thinking on migration from the developing world, by placing the behavior of individual migrants within a wider societal context and considering the household - rather than the individual - as the most appropriate decision-making unit (cf. Taylor, 1999).
-This approach models migration as the risk-sharing behavior of households.
+In the 1980s and 1990s, the new economics of labour migration (NELM) emerged in American research as a response to both functionalist-developmentalist (the 'migration optimists') and structuralist migration and development theory (the 'migration pessimists').
+Stark (1978; several articles compiled in 1991), in particular, revitalized academic thinking on migration from the developing world, by placing the behaviour of individual migrants within a wider societal context and considering the household - rather than the individual - as the most appropriate decisionmaking unit (cf. Taylor, 1999).
+This approach models migration as the risk-sharing behaviour of households.
 Migration is perceived as a household response to income risks, since remittances serve as income insurance for households in the country of origin.
 In addition, migration is ascribed a vital role in providing a potential source of investment capital, which is especially important in the context of the imperfect credit (capital) and risk (insurance) markets prevailing in most developing countries (Stark, 1991; Taylor, 1999).
 Migration can, therefore, also be a strategy to overcome various market constraints, enabling households to invest in productive activities and to durably improve their livelihoods.

-A growing body of more recent empirical work seems to corroborate the NELM hypotheses, as they indicate that the developmental impacts of migration are often far more positive than commonly assumed.
-Several studies have shown that migrant households tend to have a higher propensity to invest than do non-migrant households, but also that consumption and often trivialized 'non-productive' investments can have positive income-multiplier effects, through which the benefits or remittances might also indirectly accrue to non-migrant households (for excellent reviews, see Taylor et al., 1996a and 1996b).
+A growing body of more recent empirical work strongly suggests that the developmental impacts of migration are often far more positive than is commonly assumed.
+Several studies have shown that migrant households tend to have a higher propensity to invest than do nonmigrant households, but also that consumption and often trivialized 'non-productive' investments can have positive income-multiplier effects, through which the benefits or remittances might also indirectly accrue to non-migrant households (for outstanding reviews, see Taylor et al., 1996a and 1996b; reprinted in revised versions in Massey et al. 1998; see also Özden and Schiff 2005).

-However, there is a striking absence in this debate of micro and meso-level empirical work from the major source countries of European-bound labor migration south and east of the Mediterranean (cf. Massey et al., 1998).
+However, there is a striking absence in this debate of micro and meso-level empirical work from the major source countries of European-bound labour migration south and east of the Mediterranean (cf. Massey et al., 1998).
 Recent theoretical insights on migration and development are almost uniquely based on micro-studies done in Latin America, particularly Mexico.
 Because of this bias, it is unclear to what extent actual migration impacts in migrant-sending areas outside the Western Hemisphere do correspond with these findings.